 What are the prospects for a career as an emergency medicine physician?

-Employment of all doctors is expected to grow faster than average for all professions, increasing 14% through 2016 (1).
+Employment of all physicians is expected to grow faster than average for all professions, increasing 14% from 2006 to 2016 (1).
 The growing population and increase in emergencies will drive job growth.

 Job prospects are expected to be very good, especially for emergency medicine physicians with extensive experience.
 Numerous job openings will result from the need to replace emergency medicine physicians that retire, transfer, or leave the field for other reasons.

 As of November 2009, emergency medicine physicians with less than 1 year experience earn average annual salaries between $103,225 and $197,893.
 Those with 1 to 4 years experience earn average annual salaries between $92,823 and $201,495 (2).

 A career as an emergency medicine physician is an excellent choice for individuals with a strong interest in caring for patients suffering from a variety of medical, surgical, and psychiatric emergencies.
 Emergency medicine physicians must be able to work in a fast-paced and stressful environment and be able to make quick decisions and assessments.
 They must have excellent physical stamina, confidence, and self-motivation.
 They must also have excellent communication and interpersonal skills and remain calm under stress.
 Emergency medical physicians must be able to work flexible hours and be cooperative members of medical teams.